-CHILDREN WITH ACCESS TO EDUCATION, PROTECTION AND PSYCHOSOCIAL SUPPORT (2017)
+CHILDREN ACCESSED EDUCATION, PROTECTION, AND PSYCHOSOCIAL SUPPORT (2018)

-PEOPLE SUPPORTED THROUGH FINANCIAL AND LEGAL ASSISTANCE TO RECTIFY THEIR PERSONAL DOCUMENTATION (2017)
+FAMILIES SUPPORTED THROUGH FINANCIAL AND LEGAL ASSISTANCE TO RECTIFY THEIR DOCUMENTS(2018)

-PEOPLE PROVIDED WITH FINANCIAL SUPPORT FOR THE WINTER (2017)
+PEOPLE PROVIDED WITH FINANCIAL SUPPORT FOR THE WINTER(2018)

 Jordan is the second country in the world for levels of concentration of refugees per capita.
 Since the beginning of the conflict in Syria in 2011, over a million Syrians have fled to Jordan (about 655,624 registered as refugees with the UNHCR), representing about 10% of the Jordanian population.
 Of these, 79% live in the host communities, while the remaining 21% live in the camps, mainly in those of Za’atari and Azraq (JHF, Annual Report 2017).
 The continuous increase in the number of refugees in the country over the past six years has severely tested the economic and institutional system of Jordan, causing social tensions on the management of available resources.
 Access to Jordan is also one of the biggest obstacles for refugees.
 At the end of 2017, there were about 50,000 Syrians blocked at the Jordanian northeastern border waiting to enter the country, with basic needs of every kind.
 Women and children remain the most vulnerable, with 31% of Syrian children not having access to formal or informal education (UNICEF, 2018), a condition that aggravates the risk of child labour, while exposing children to abuse and violence.